Getting Married at LBC

 In order to reduce the risk of fire we do not allow open flames anywhere in the church building.

 What music is available?

 For “Keeping It Simple” and “All The Frills” weddings we provide an organist who will play a traditional processional as the bride enters the sanctuary.
 The organist will play quietly throughout the ceremony.
 The recessional music is always “The Church in the Wildwood” as this is an important part of the wedding tradition at LBC.
 You may choose to have a special song played at a point during your ceremony.
 A playlist of approved music will be emailed to you once the date/time of your wedding has been established.
 This list contains many of the most popular wedding songs (both secular and Christian) available today.
-We can also offer a limited number of songs that can be sung live during your ceremony.

 Do we perform same-sex marriages?